 Still, it makes perfect sense to focus your articles on areas related to your business or trade.

-Include Relevant References and Stats
+Include Relevant References And Stats

 Some of the best-performing articles on LinkedIn come with facts, figures, and research.
 As a network of professionals, users are always looking for info they can use to help improve their business and jobs.

-Your prospects aren't on LinkedIn to kill time – they're looking for ways to excel professionally.
+Simply put, your prospects aren't on LinkedIn to kill time – they're looking for ways to excel professionally.
 People will pay attention to your posts if they're;

 - Informative or educational